 The biggest known project in this area is the redevelopment of Downtown Tampa into “Waterstreet”.
 I’ve seen renderings and read some articles but I didn’t realize the gravity of the development until a lady at a coffee shop started a conversation with me and I learned she was part of the project.

 Bill Gates and local businessman Jeff Vinik are investing over $3 Billion dollars into Downtown Tampa to make it a more walkable and vibrant area.
 To give some perspective it cost $2 Billion to build the world’s tallest building The Burj Khalifa in Dubai.
 There are currently 16 mid-high rise buildings being constructed in the Downtown proximity, all will have ground floor retail to make this a walkable and fun area.
 Honestly Downtown Tampa is currently a pretty soul-less boring place so this should be exactly what they need to fulfill its potential and gain national attention.
-Even if you believe that Bill Gates patented the coronavirus to sell the vaccine and take over the world, he’s at least helping our local area appreciate.
+Even if you believe that Bill Gates patented the coronavirus to sell the vaccine and take over the world, he’s at least helping our local area appreciate in value.
 Thanks Bill!

 Speaking of walkable and fun let’s talk about the original part of this article – St. Pete.
 Everywhere you go in Downtown St. Pete there’s a major commercial real estate project either going on or in the works.
 Old buildings are being demolished, some with historical value are being restored, there are investment groups with plans to keep building bigger and bigger buildings, we have a 80 million dollar pier that will be finished in June.
 On top of that we have 80+ acres of prime Downtown land currently taken up by the Tropicana Stadium which will eventually be repurposed – Last I heard a tech park was proposed to bring more higher paying jobs to the area.